CASL students share their appreciation for scholarships

 In the season of giving thanks, our CASL Alumni Affiliate Scholarship recipients express their appreciation.

 The CASL Alumni Affiliate Scholarship was founded in 1995 as a way to meet its primary objective — to support the well being of the College and its faculty and students.
-In September 1997, the CASL Alumni Affiliate greeted its first two scholarship recipients.
+In September 1997, the CASL Alumni Affiliate awarded its first two scholarship recipients.
+Over the past 25 years, the group has presented 139 scholarships, with over $210,000 of scholarship aid.

-Below are the notes of thanks received from our recent awardees and appreciation videos.
+Below are the notes of thanks received from our recent awardees.

 Penny Kane (Integrative Studies and Criminology & Criminal Justice)

-I was overwhelmed to learn that I was selected for the CASL Alumni Affiliate Scholarship.
-It came up during my interview with the alumni for the scholarship that being a part of the University of Michigan-Dearborn CASL family gives me a sense of belonging that I do not have elsewhere.
+I am so grateful and overwhelmed to learn that I was selected for the CASL Alumni Affiliate Scholarship once again.
+This honor is even more significant to me in the 25th year of this scholarship.
+Being a part of the University of Michigan-Dearborn CASL family gives me a true sense of belonging that I do not have elsewhere.

-By awarding me the CASL Alumni Affiliate Scholarship, you have greatly lightened my financial burden, as I am all alone and completely support myself.
+This fall, I will begin my seventh semester at the University of Michigan-Dearborn, and many of my ongoing scholarships have expired.
+By awarding me the CASL Alumni Affiliate Scholarship, you have significantly lightened my financial burden, as I am all alone and completely support myself.
 This scholarship will ensure that I reach my educational goal without delay.
-I hope that I will be able to pay this forward in the future and hopefully serve on this alumni committee why doing so.
+I look forward to the time to pay this forward in the future and hopefully serve on this alumni committee.

 Katarina Moore (English and Secondary Education)